TachooDa/walmart-sales-performance-analysis/readme.md

 **NorthStar Metrics:**

-- **Sales Trends** - Focusing on key metrics of sales revenue, number of orders placed and average order value (AOV)
+- **Sales Trends** - Focusing on key metrics of sales revenue, number of orders placed and average order value (AOV).
-- **Product Performance** - Analyzing different category lines, market impact, and branch ratings to inform product strategy
+- **Product Performance** - Analyzing different category lines, market impact, and branch ratings to inform product strategy.
-- **Payment method evaluation** - Evaluating the effectiveness of different payment methods and providing recommendations to maximize customer convenience and retention
+- **Payment method evaluation** - Evaluating the effectiveness of different payment methods and providing recommendations to maximize customer convenience and retention.
-- **Regional results** - Evaluating regional demand and product performance within regions to identify areas for improvement
+- **Regional results** - Evaluating regional demand and product performance within regions to identify areas for improvement.

 ---